Radio reporter who lost his voice finds a way to talk -- and work -- again

 "What's it like?"
 Dupree wrote in a piece for The Atlanta Journal-Constitution.
 "Just imagine going through the rest of your day without being able to say much more than 'yes' or 'no.'"

-Publications including Politico and the Washington Post reported on his efforts to keep his radio job, and Dupree was flooded with email and social media messages offering ideas on what could be wrong and where to seek treatment.
+Publications like Politico and The Washington Post reported on his efforts to keep his radio job, and Dupree was flooded with email and social media messages offering ideas on what could be wrong and where to seek treatment.

-Dupree's coworkers at Cox Media Group sought a high-tech solution to get him back on the air.
-They came across a Scottish company named CereProc, which went through years of Dupree's archived audio to "build a voice - which, when paired with a text-to-speech application - would sound like me, and hopefully get me back on the radio," Dupree wrote.
+Dupree's co-workers at Cox Media Group sought a high-tech solution to get him back on the air.
+They came across a Scottish company called CereProc, which went through years of Dupree's archived audio to "build a voice --which, when paired with a text-to-speech application -- would sound like me, and hopefully get me back on the radio," Dupree wrote.

 When Dupree types words, the text-to-speech program creates those sounds with a computer-generated synthesis of his voice.
 The prosthetic voice will be known as Jamie Dupree 2.0.